hoangsonww/Collabify-Project-Manager/README.md

 With Auth0, Collabify can provide a secure and efficient authentication process, ensuring that user data is protected and that users have the appropriate access to the features they need.

 > [!CAUTION]
-> Disclaimer: I strongly believe that Auth0 is on its way to becoming the best authentication solution for web applications.
+> **Disclaimer:** I strongly believe that Auth0 is on its way to becoming the best authentication solution for web applications.
 It is a powerful tool that simplifies the authentication process and provides a wide range of features to enhance security and user experience.
-However, please note that this is my personal opinion, and I encourage you to evaluate different authentication solutions based on your specific needs and requirements.
+However, please note that this is my personal opinion, and I encourage you to evaluate different authentication solutions based on your specific needs and requirements - it does not have to be Auth0, and this project has been designed to make it easy to switch to another provider if you so choose!

 ## Auth0 Setup Guide